DuyTo048/Optimization_MATLAB/README.md

+# Optimization_MATLAB
-# This is the place to gather all the Optimization methods by using Matlab (all the methods are done by pure mathematic way not just by using function)
+This is the place to gather all the Optimization methods by using Matlab (all the methods are done by pure mathematic way not just by using function)